 Making A Difference in Our County

 Columbia County 4-H prides itself on building active citizens for our future.
-Some projects accomplished in 2015 include raising over $7,000 for 4-H scholarships through Vidalia onion sales, donating over 1,500 pounds in soda can tabs in support of Ronald McDonald House Charities, ringing the Salvation Army bell for 64 hours, collecting $2,847 for the Salvation Army and collecting more than 1,000 towels for pets and Columbia County Animal Control through the Towels for Tiggers program.
+Some projects accomplished in 2018 include raising more than $6,000 for 4-H scholarships through Vidalia onion sales, $3,000 for 4-H general funds through Georgia-grown pecan sales, donating more than 1,100 pounds in soda can tabs in support of Ronald McDonald House Charities, ringing the Salvation Army bell for 64 hours, collecting $3,147 for the Salvation Army, and collecting more than 800 towels for pets and Columbia County Animal Control through the Towels for Tiggers program.

-There are more than 2,800 4-H’ers in Columbia County programs concentrating on leadership, citizenship, community service and public speaking.
-Partnering with Columbia County Schools, 4-H provides approximately 100 programs and meetings each month.
-Columbia County 4-H structures programming to provide experiential learning that complements the school curriculum and increases student writing test scores.
-The 4-H staff worked in conjunction with the water and sewage department to implement a best management education plan for youth stormwater education.
-With 4-H assistance, programs now comply with U.S. Environmental Protection Division mandates.
-In 2016, 4-H provided 76 programs for a total of more than 2,300 students.
+There are more than 2,800 active students in the Columbia County 4-H program.
+Through a partnership with the Columbia County Board of Education, the program is able to hold approximately 100 monthly club meetings in every elementary and middle school in the county.
+Monthly programs focus on leadership, citizenship, the environment and public speaking.
+Columbia County 4-H structures programming to provide experiential learning that complements the school curriculum and increases student writing-test scores.
+The 4-H staff also works in conjunction with the water and sewer department to implement a best management education plan for youth stormwater education.
+In 2018, Columbia County 4-H provided 88 programs for more than 2,800 students.